The Problem with Apu

 The Problem with Apu is a 2017 American documentary film written by and starring comedian Hari Kondabolu and produced and directed by Michael Melamedoff.
-It focuses on the character Apu Nahasapeemapetilon, an Indian immigrant in the animated sitcom The Simpsons who, for a period, was the only figure of Indian heritage to appear regularly on mainstream U.S. television.
+It focuses on the character Apu Nahasapeemapetilon, an Indian immigrant in the animated sitcom The Simpsons who, for a period, was the only figure of Indian heritage to appear regularly on mainstream American television.
 The film explores encounters with negative stereotypes, minstrelsy, racial microaggressions, and slurs against people of Indian and South Asian heritage.

 Background

 Kondabolu grew up watching The Simpsons and cites it as a major influence on his comedy and cultural savvy.
 Initially, he liked the character Apu because the character was the only representation of his family's culture regularly aired on television in the United States.
 Kondabolu told the BBC, "Apu was the only Indian we had on TV at all so I was happy for any representation as a kid."
 As he grew older, Kondabolu became more critical of Apu, saying, "he's funny, but that doesn't mean this representation is accurate or right or righteous.
 It gets to the insidiousness of racism, though, because you don't even notice it when it's right in front of you."

 According to Kondabolu, his mother taught him that "you can criticize something you love because you expect more from it."
 His first public critique of The Simpsons character came at the insistence of W. Kamau Bell during the first season of his FX television show Totally Biased.
-In 2012 Kondabolu worked as a writer on the show, and Bell heard him railing against Apu for fomenting racial stereotypes about Indians.
-Bell then told Kondabolu that if he did not write it into a stand up comedy routine and perform it on the show, Bell would fire him.
+In 2012, Kondabolu worked as a writer on the show, and Bell heard him railing against Apu for fomenting racial stereotypes about Indians.
+Bell then told Kondabolu that if he did not write it into a stand-up comedy routine and perform it on the show, Bell would fire him.
 In his bit, Kondabolu criticizes voice actor Hank Azaria (who is of Sephardic Jewish descent), calling him "a white guy doing an impression of a white guy making fun of my father".
 Kondabolu went on to cite other portrayals of South Asians in mainstream television and film—such as a man eating monkey brains in Indiana Jones and the Temple of Doom and an actor petting a stuffed mongoose in a metroPCS commercial—as racist.
 Kondabolu eventually decided to expand the one-minute segment about Apu into an hour-long documentary.

-In a 2015 interview Azaria acknowledged the character's impact as fodder for widespread racially motivated bullying that targets children with South Asian heritage.
+In a 2015 interview, Azaria acknowledged the character's impact as fodder for widespread racially motivated bullying that targets children with South Asian heritage.
 Kondabolu reached out to Azaria to be interviewed for the film, but Azaria declined for fear that his words would be manipulated by the film's editing process.
 He agreed to have a discussion facilitated either by Terry Gross on the public radio program Fresh Air or on Marc Maron's podcast WTF, but according to Kondabolu, Azaria rescinded the offer once it was accepted.
+The two met in 2023 and discussed the issues on Code Switch.